 “With Sunderland Teacher Training College opening in 1908, the University has over 100 years’ experience in teacher training.

 “Many of the academics teaching on the programmes are also researchers into education across a range of disciplines and you get to hear first-hand the results and impact of this.”

 What resources and facilities do students studying Education have access to?

 “Murray Library has extensive access to up to date and cutting-edge research into education practice.
 The Education Department has strong connections and partnerships with local education establishments and many of them have helped to shape our programmes so that students are ready for the posts that they are applying for.”

 What positive advice would you give to students thinking about studying Education?

-“Try to get some hands-on experiences within a range of educational contexts.
-For example, you may want to volunteer in your local primary/secondary school or out of school club but also consider volunteering or visiting youth clubs or getting involved with leadership and mentoring programmes.”
+“Try to get some hands-on experience within a range of educational contexts.
+For example, you may want to volunteer in your local primary or secondary school, or out of school club.
+You should also consider volunteering or visiting youth clubs or getting involved with leadership and mentoring programmes.”